bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/assignment.md

-## Assignment
+# Assignment

+## Part 1 - PEP8 Styles

-First, revisit your code from yesterday - was it stylistic?
+Revisit your code from yesterday - was it stylistic?
 Look over your code and compare it to the PEP8 guide (maybe even use your linter) and correct any issues you see.

-Also, refactor the code you wrote yesterday (the helper functions) to use at least 1 class - remember, be DRY (Don't Repeat Yourself), not WET (Write Every Time)!
+## Part 2 - Add Some Classes

+Create a new file in your lambdata folder called `student.py`

+- Create a parent class called `Student` that has at least two attributes and two methods associated with it.

+- Create a child class called `BloomTechStudent` that adds at least one attribute and one method that are specific to BloomTech students.

+- Then write a function called `student_generator` that will generate randomly generate values for your Bloomtech student's attributes.
+Create 30 different randomly generated Bloomtech students and add them to a list.

+## Part 3 - Code Review

-Then - code review!
-Examine the code below and clean it up following the [PEP8 Style Guide](https://pep8.org/) and try your best to avoid using your linter!
-Here is the unreadable code that you should try and make PEP8 compliant:
+Copy the code below into a new `code_review.py` file and then work on cleaning it up following the [PEP8 Style Guide](https://pep8.org/).
+Try it without your linter first and see how far you can get and then turn your linter on to see what you missed.

 ```python
 ### IN style_example.py FILE###

 #what would you say if you were working with someone and this is the code they gave you?